Reforming the System to End the Cycle of Unsustainable Federal Student Loan Debt

 Often small debts, overlooked bills, or expenses get in the way of completion.
 To address that issue, we created our Completing the Dream Scholarship in partnership with Thurgood Marshall College Fund.

-We’ve partnered with HBCU Delaware State University (DSU) to help close the college completion gap.
-Our $1 million research endowment to Delaware State University funds a comprehensive three-year “Persistence and Completion Pilot Program” to study and understand barriers to college completion and help students return to school to complete their degrees.
-The research will help advance policy recommendation and best practices that enhance student re-engagement at DSU, HBCUs, and other institutions nationwide.
+We’ve also partnered with Delaware State University (DSU) to help close the college completion gap.
+Our $1 million research endowment to DSU funds a comprehensive three-year “Persistence and Completion Pilot Program” to study and understand barriers to college completion and help students return to school to complete their degrees.
+The research will help advance policy recommendations and best practices that enhance student re-engagement at DSU and other institutions nationwide.